 Anja Hennig is a Year 6 teacher at Green Bay School in Auckland.
-From 2011 to 2013 she took part in Prof Christine Rubie-Davies’ High Expectations research project.
+From 2011 to 2013 she took part in Prof Christine Rubie-Davies’ High Expectation research project.
 Anja received professional development on how to become a high expectations teachers, and in particular how to develop a supportive classroom climate and how to use mixed ability groupings.

 Developing a supportive class climate